Thomas Harnisch

-Thomas W. Harnisch (born January 16, 1947) is a former Democratic member of the Wisconsin State Senate.
-He represented the state's 31st Senate District from 1975 to 1983.
+Thomas William Harnisch (born January 16, 1947) is an American lawyer and former politician from Clark County, Wisconsin.
+A Democrat, he served two terms in the Wisconsin Senate, representing Wisconsin's 31st Senate district from 1975 to 1983.

 Early life

 Born in La Crosse, Wisconsin, Harnisch graduated from Gale-Ettrick High School.
-He earned a bachelor's degree from University of Wisconsin–Madison and a law degree from University of Minnesota Law School.
+He earned a bachelor's degree from University of Wisconsin–Madison and a Juris Doctor degree from University of Minnesota Law School.

 Wisconsin Senate

+Harnisch was a member of a class of freshman Senate Democrats that included Gary Goyke, Kathryn Morrison, and Timothy Cullen.
+The 1974 election marked the first time Democrats won control of the Wisconsin Senate since 1893.